Jazzwallader/capstone-hcs-files/README.md

 Once this is installed and the setup is complete, connect the (master) Arduino Uno to the controlling PC via USB-B

 Master Arduino should be able to power the (slave) Arduino Nano, which is used to update the LCD.

+Please find the master simulation file in the 'FINAL PROJECT SLX' folder.